 Here’s a great example from The Pancake Parlour, where they spotlight one of their employees.
-Besides talking about the employee’s role, the post also shares a bit of information about her hobbies and her favourite dish at the eatery.
+Besides talking about the employee’s role, the post also shares a bit of information about her hobbies and her favorite dish at the eatery.

-5: Use customer stories sourced from user generated content (UGC)
+5: Use customer stories sourced from user-generated content (UGC)

 Customers are another excellent source for your brand’s stories because they’re the ones who actually use your products.
 Use Instagram images to tell customer stories about how your products have changed their lives, what benefits they’ve enjoyed, which pain points it’s solved, and more.

 And to make it more authentic, consider sharing user-generated content rather than branded images.
-This adds more authenticity to the story, minus all the editing and the polishing, and increases trust in the product.
+This adds more authenticity to the story, minus all the editing and polishing, and increases trust in the product.

 Poppy’s Little Treasures is a maker of toys and rattan furniture.
 The company’s Instagram Feed mostly comprises of photos from customers, showcasing how they’ve used their products to style their homes.

 Since these images show how the product really looks like inside a house, it boosts buyer confidence.
 Plus, it gives them some inspiration for how they could use the product, which could increase buying anticipation.

 These are some of the best ways you can tell your brand’s story through images on Instagram.
 Don’t forget that you don’t have to restrict your storytelling to a single image.
 You can make the most of carousels to tell a single story in a coherent sequence.
 Plus, you can even use the caption space to add more context to the stories you want to tell.

 Start posting content and measuring its success with a free trial of Metigy’s social media scheduling calendar and management tool – click here to try it for free.